itareeee/slite2confl/README.md

+# slite2confl

-Migration from Slite to Confluence
+A tool for migration from Slite to Confluence Cloud.

 ### Setup